silver84/Ethereum-community-toolset/README.md

 # Ethereum community library

-A Library of toolset and data about the Ethereum community and his ecosystem.
+Toolset and data about the Ethereum community and his ecosystem.